ShitangshuMaity/Shitangshu_Portfolio/README.md

 # Shitangshu_Portfolio
 Data Science Portfolio

-# Project 1: Predict whether Patient has Diabetes or not
+# Project 1: Predicted whether Patient has Diabetes or not
 * Used Python Libraries such as: Pandas, Numpy, Seaborn and Matplotlib
 * Used Classifer: XGBoost
 * Got an accuracy of 81.0 % and Macro Avg of 78.0 %